-The Community Land Trust (CLT) is pleased to announce it will be building more than 1,000 affordable homes in the City of Vancouver, ensuring low-income families and some of our most vulnerable residents have access to suitable housing that allows them to remain in the inclusive, livable city they call home.
+The Community Land Trust (CLT) will be building more than 1000 affordable homes in the City of Vancouver.
+This helps ensure low-income families and some of the city’s most vulnerable residents have access to suitable housing that allows them to remain in the inclusive, livable city they call home.

-These homes will be built on seven sites in Vancouver, making it the largest one-time municipal land investment into the Community Housing Sector in Canada.
+These homes will be built on seven sites in Vancouver.
+It is the largest one-time municipal land investment into the Community Housing Sector in Canada.

 “The City of Vancouver should be congratulated for its leadership in recognizing the need for this kind of investment in the community housing sector and supporting a creative housing solution that will deliver benefits for generations to come,” said Thom Armstrong, Executive Director of the Community Land Trust and the Co-op Housing Federation of BC.

 “Today is a big day for over 2,000 Vancouver residents who want to put down roots in our city but are struggling to find long-term affordable housing,” said Mayor Gregor Robertson.
 “With today’s announcement, Vancouver has made the single largest investment into non-market housing of any city in Canada.
 This is the latest step we have taken to make sure that people with low to middle incomes can find a home and build a future in our city.
 Congratulations to Community Land Trust— we are happy to have you on board as partners in providing these new homes for people who live and work in Vancouver.”

 CLTs co-developer is New Commons Development Inc., a non-profit real estate developer that works with community-based housing providers to create affordable housing in Vancouver and Toronto.
 Fraserview and non-profit operators Atira and McLaren Housing Society will work with CLT to manage the buildings once complete.